-Senate punishes Warren fore attacking fellow Senator
+Warren violates arcane rule, sparking Senate dustup

 - Seahawks among favorites for Super Bowl 52; Russell Wilson making plans to get there

+Quoting King technically put Warren in violation of Senate rules for “impugning the motives” of Sessions, though senators have said far worse stuff.
+And Warren was reading from a letter that was written 10 years before Sessions was even elected to the Senate.

-Top Senate Republican Mitch McConnell invoked the rules.
+Still, top Senate Republican Mitch McConnell invoked the rules.
 After a few parliamentary moves, the GOP-controlled Senate voted to back him up.

+Now, Warren is forbidden from speaking again on Sessions’ nomination.
+A vote on Sessions is expected Wednesday evening.

+Democrats pointed out that McConnell didn’t object when Sen. Ted Cruz, R-Texas, called him a liar in a 2015 dustup.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.